-However, study on user experiences of 3PL usage in India does not show encouraging results on the user’s expected parameters.
-This study by Frost & Sullivan shows that, Indian Logistics Service Providers (LSPs) lag significantly below end-user expectations on key performance criteria such as attitude of staff, process improvement capabilities and material safety.
-As per the report, a significant share of companies across industries could not gain notable (5 percent or more) improvement in their logistics efficiency despite using third party logistics (3PL) providers.
-Does it mean that LSPs simply lack capability to deliver or is it an issue with the wrong selections of LSPs?
+However, a study on user experiences of 3PL usage in India does not show encouraging results on the user’s expected parameters.
+This study by Frost & Sullivan shows that Indian Logistics Service Providers (LSPs) lag significantly below end-user expectations on key performance criteria such as the attitude of staff, process improvement capabilities, and material safety.
+As per the report, a significant share of companies across industries could not gain notable (5 percent or more) improvement in their logistics efficiency despite using third-party logistics (3PL) providers.
+Does it mean that LSPs simply lack the capability to deliver or is it an issue with the wrong selections of LSPs?

 While globally, LSPs have delivered greater benefits to firms in managing complex supply chains, the (missing) key here seems to be outsourcing logistics activities to experienced logistics service providers (LSP), also known as third-party logistics (3PL) providers.
-As a result the crux seems to be losing out in translation of user expectations into LSP deliverables due to inexperienced 3PLs getting selected to perform the job.
-Lower preference for the long term contracts by many firms with 3PLs as found out in the report, also indicates that firms perceives many of these ‘3PLs’ as mere ‘handlers’ rather than “value creators”.
+As a result, the crux seems to be losing out in the translation of user expectations into LSP deliverables due to inexperienced 3PLs getting selected to perform the job.
+Lower preference for the long-term contracts by many firms with 3PLs as found out in the report, also indicates that firms perceive many of these ‘3PLs’ as mere ‘handlers’ rather than “value creators”.

 With Logistics cost as 13% of GDP, Indian Logistics Industry is pegged at more than 200 Bn$.
 Though 3PL forms a very small share of that, however, its rapid growth may push many such ‘handlers’ from the wide and fuzzy Indian Logistics spectrum into performing the job.

-However, with the enhanced importance of Logistics, its fast changing landscape and quest for time based competence, the list and relevance of selection parameters is also changing.
-Broadly these parameters can be classified in four categories:
+However, with the enhanced importance of Logistics, its fast-changing landscape, and its quest for time-based competence, the list and relevance of selection parameters are also changing.
+Broadly these parameters can be classified into four categories:

-Functional Capability – Do the LSPs have enough bandwidth to comprehend and execute user expectations into a workable process?
+- Functional Capability: Do the LSPs have enough bandwidth to comprehend and execute user expectations into a workable process?
 Can they map out the delivery process with respect to an intangible outcome?
-Do they understand the specifics of industry that they are pitching in?
+Do they understand the specifics of an industry that they are pitching in?
 Do they have enough management bandwidth and manpower to execute such activities?
 How much are they geared up to cope up with change and complexity?
 Are they mere ‘handlers’ or value creators?

-Solutions Capability – Do the LSPs understand the geographical, regulatory, competitive, cultural, and social environments?
+- Solutions Capability: Do the LSPs understand the geographical, regulatory, competitive, cultural, and social environments?
 Do they understand the emerging trends in the industries?
-Are they capable of analyzing the challenges that firms face with respect to the above parameters and any other emergent parameters.
-Are they capable of thinking solutions combining all the above?
-Can they think of logistics solutions that align to the broader business strategy of the firms?
+Are they capable of analyzing the challenges that firms face with respect to the above parameters and any other emergent parameters?
+Are they capable of thinking of solutions combining all the above?
+Can they think of logistics solutions that align with the broader business strategy of the firms?
 Are they mere ‘warehouse finders’ or Logistics consultants?

-Current Performance / Experience – Do the LSPs have enough showcases in the region?
-Or do they have the commitment or resources for knowledge transfer across regions?
+- Current Performance / Experience: Do the LSPs have enough showcases in the region?
+Or do they have the commitment of resources for knowledge transfer across regions?

 The idea here was to acquaint you with the criticality of LSP / 3PL selections in order to enhance your user experience.
-As Logistics plays an important role in your overall business strategy, a wrong selection will not only dillute your position as a selector but also hampers your organizations business goals big time.
+As Logistics plays an important role in your overall business strategy, a wrong selection will not only dilute your position as a selector but also hampers your organization’s business goals big time.